VincentvdRee/wp-hooked/README.md

 # WP-Hooked

-WP-Hooked is a modern PHP library for registering WordPress actions and filters using PHP 8 attributes.
-It provides a clean, type-safe, and object-oriented approach to managing hooks in your WordPress projects.
+WP-Hooked is a modern PHP package for registering WordPress actions and filters using PHP 8 attributes.
+It provides a clean and object-oriented approach to managing hooks in your WordPress projects.

 ## Features
 - Register WordPress actions and filters using PHP attributes